mstksg/inCode/copy/entries/monad-plus-3.md

 typeclass/design pattern, which also deals with the concept of success/failure
 --- just not with their consecutive chaining, like MonadPlus.
 It deals with their parallel choices, actually, as the name implies.
-This functionality is redundantly implemented in MonadPlus in current Haskell, and the parallel-choice operator `<|>` for Alternative is `mplus` for MonadPlus.
+This functionality is redundantly implemented in MonadPlus in Haskell today (2013), and the parallel-choice operator `<|>` for Alternative is `mplus` for MonadPlus.
 I might write something on the matter some day.
 It will help you gain the perspective which much of the early Haskell implementors apparently lacked: